davidclin/windows10-cheatsheet/README.md

 - Delete programs you don't use
 - Use a high performance power plan

-# Installing and Using Chocolatey
+# Installing and Using Chocolatey (with PowerShell)
 - Blog: https://jcutrer.com/windows/install-chocolatey-choco-windows10

 <pre>